Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Blueprint - Manifesto for Worksite Earth 2.0/The Lionsberg Blueprint - Manifesto For Worksite Earth 2.0.md

 	1. The [[One Sentence]] question
 	2. The [[Lionsberg Introduction]]
 	3. The [[Lionsberg Manifesto]]
 	4. The One Page and Executive Summaries below.
+	5. Skimming the chapter titles on this page to catch the essence
 2. This longer **Manifesto v2.0** expands upon the original significantly, delving deeper into context, strategy, structure, planning, resourcing and operationalization, with the Aim of serving as a more comprehensive Blueprint for The Movement.
 3. This [[Lionsberg Wiki Book]] is a [[Work In Progress]].
 The live links are to the chapters that have already been published.
 They provide an overview of:
 	1. The **Meta Crisis** and proposed **Meta Solution** (Chapters 1-10)